MENU

 Catholic Schools strive to maintain a safe environment by putting the appropriate health and safety precautions in place.
 It is the responsibility of all schools to comply with current laws and regulations applicable to all public buildings pertinent to health, sanitation, and safety.
 Principals plan programs of instruction and training on issues such as traffic safety, dealing with strangers, bus safety, first aid, inclement weather, fires, and more.
 All schools must have emergency plans on file and work collaboratively with local law enforcement and emergency responders.
 Catholic Schools also work closely with local and federal agencies on training and updates for their emergency plans.

-Specific safety policies related to arrival and dismissal plans, the release of students during schools hours, releasing students to police, non-custodial parents, asbestos, smoking, unauthorized visitors, accidents, physical plant, pesticides, child abuse, missing children, and firearms and dangerous weapons can be found in section #5400 of the Catholic School Handbook.
+Specific safety policies related to arrival and dismissal plans, the release of students during school hours, releasing students to police, non-custodial parents, asbestos, smoking, unauthorized visitors, accidents, physical plant, pesticides, child abuse, missing children, and firearms and dangerous weapons can be found in section #5400 of the Catholic School Handbook.

 Health issues are summarized in section #5300 of the Catholic School Handbook.
 The Archdiocese follows all health regulations established by the Kentucky Department of Education, including immunizations, medical examinations, and various screenings.